What Coronavirus Exposes About America's Political Divide

 "The pull of urbanization has segregated us geographically ... so thoroughly that Democratic vote share now rises, and Republican vote share drops, in a remarkably linear fashion as population density rises."

-In other words, the closer one lives to the epicenter of a major metropolitan area, the greater the chances that person votes for Democrats.
+In other words, the closer one lives to the epicenter of a major metropolitan area, the greater the chances that the person votes for Democrats.
 Just as reliably, of course, moving away from the epicenter dramatically increases the chances that a person votes for Republicans.
 Wilkinson's maps show these tendencies to be so routine and so pronounced as to be almost comic.

 This dynamic holds not only for the mega-metros but for medium-sized and small cities as well.
 The people who choose to move "into town" or "head for the bright lights" are often seeking higher education or greater economic opportunity, Wilkinson says, or they are self-sorting as individuals attracted to what cities have to offer — including diversity.